dragaron/Xerox/README.md

 "Longest" button will replay/demo the longest sequence ever completed

 ### MISC
-- Xerox creates a "config.ini" file upon first startup which is used to store settings; do not modify this file
+- Xerox creates a 'config.ini' file upon first startup which is used to store settings; do not modify this file
 - Controls for Xerox are exclusively handled by touching the on-screen buttons
 - All assets for the game were custom-made using Gimp and Audacity